TerranceFinleyZ/imperial-tech/README.md

 July 8, 2024

 Built a team for Meza, a website building agency powered by Imp-word.
-Check out their website: Link to Meza website
+Check out their website: ( https://meza-web.netlify.app/ )
 July 9, 2024

 Mapping out plans for building a help desk agency called Cyber Desk.